Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 37 of 365. **Brave and thouthful!**
-- DAY: Wednesday, Happy sunday, i went to work, meeting, class Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in
+- DAY: Thursday, Happy sunday, i went to work, meeting, class Kabiri ry'umunani Not going again! gotta lock in in nsbe, hopefully , nnot locking in